injuredabr/injuredabrconnempathy/content/docs/chapter1/rmascript.md

 your store credits will reflect on your account.
 It can take up to 24-48 bussiness hours after the items are received.

+## Cancelation

+Okay, I understand and I will gladly help you with this request.
+I will be setting your account to Guest Checkout, which means that you won't need to skip the month nor be worried about getting billed.
+You can still browse our merchandise at retail price and you'll be receiving an email confirmation about this process.
+If you ever decide to activate your account again, you can always call us and we will help you to do so.

 ## Closing

 Alright ma'am/sir/miss (NAME) Besides helping you with (him/her issue) is there anyhting else I can help you with?